Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`, `SURVIVAL`

-## maxClientBlockReachDistance
+## maxClientInteractionReachDistance

-Change the maximum block placement distance allowed by the client, set to `-1` to disable this rule.
+Change the maximum interaction distance allowed by the client, set to `-1` to disable this rule.

 Need to disable the tweakBlockReachOverride feature in Tweakeroo.